Here are our tips on how to pass your Professional Synoptic assessment successfully:

 The business will benefit because…

-Can you see how this will make your response very clear to the marker just by repeating the parts of the question in your answer?
+This will make your response very clear to the marker just by repeating the parts of the question in your answer.
 This will also make sure you answer every part of the question, and answer exactly what is being asked of you.
 This is a great technique to gain a lot of marks in your assessment.

 Key subject areas

 Some key areas to focus on to prevent you from running out of time and potentially losing marks are:

 - Make sure you are comfortable calculating ratios and explaining what they show.
 Our ‘Don’t let ratios catch you out!’ blog might be a useful read for this one.

 - Give yourself plenty of time on task 3, this is all about spotting weaknesses in the accounting systems.
 As long as your ideas are sensible and you can justify them, you will get the marks.

 - Make sure you are comfortable with relevant costs.

 TIP: if a cost is a future cash cost, which may or may not need to be paid depending on the decision you are making, then you need to consider it.
 Whereas if a cost has to be paid no matter what decision you make, there is no need to take it into account.